MicahLOwens/data_analytics_class_assignments/README.md

 # data_analytics_class_assignments
-Description: SQL, Tableau, and Excel assignments for Galvanize DA
+**Description:** SQL, Tableau, and Excel assignments for Galvanize DA

-##Overview
+## Overview
 This repo serves as a location to submit files to the Galvanize Data Analytics Course

 **Files may include:**
 - SQL files
-- Tableau Files
+- Tableau files
+- Excel files